bpucker/MGSE/README.md

 3) `--busco` This will extract the single copy BUSCOs from the provided TSV file.

 4) `--all` All positions of the assembly will be included in the average coverage calculation.

+__Computational resources:__

+MGSE can start with read files and a reference assembly or directly with BAM files.
+By default the script uses 4 threads to carry out each of the different computational steps involved.
+But to increase the efficiency, especially when giving read files for mapping as a part of MGSE's workflow, it is recommended to increase the number of threads according to the resources available to the user.
+For further information on runtimes and other details, please refer to our manuscript describing MGSE.

 __Important pointers:__